mojitane/mojiblog/src/pages/article/new-year-new-blog.md

 ---
 layout: "../../layouts/Article.astro"
 title: "New year, new blog.
 Getting started with Astro."
 description: "The trend to self-hosted and owned blogs is here in full force.
 Fuelled through Twitter and other social media uncertainties and people wanting their own data back.
-'Bring Back Blogging' – a decentralized, curated, diverse creative collective"
+'Bring Back Blogging' – a decentralized, curated, diverse creative collective."
 pubDate: "2023-01-05"
 heroImage: "/nightsky.jpeg"
 heroImageCredit: "Photo by kazuend on Unsplash"